Cristian Garín: 2016: First Challenger title

+Davis Cup

 In January, he played for Chile in 2016 Davis Cup Americas Zone Group I, and won a singles match against Dominican Republic when the series was already decided, Chile won the series 5–0.
-In September, he played in 2016 Davis Cup World Group Play-offs, and lost two singles matches against Canada.
+In September, he played in 2016 Davis Cup World Group play-offs, and lost two singles matches against Canada.
 Chile lost the series 5–0.

-2017: Grand slam debut and top 200
+2017: Grand Slam and top 200 debuts

 Garín entered the top 200 in January, reaching world No. 187 the next month.
 Garín successfully made it through the qualifying draw of Wimbledon, at his first attempt.
 In the main draw, Garín lost in four sets against Jack Sock, 17th seed of the edition.
 Garín ended the year as world No. 311.

+Davis Cup

 In January, he played for Chile in 2017 Davis Cup Americas Zone Group I, and won a singles match against Dominican Republic, Chile won the series 5–0.
 In April, he won a singles match and lost another one against Colombia, Chile lost the series 3–1.

 2018: Three Challenger titles and top 100

 After not being able to defend the points of last year's good start, Garín fell to world No. 373 in mid-January.
 Cristian was able to revert his fall with good presentations in Challenger tournaments, reaching three semifinals (and one final) out of six presentations in three months.
 In May, he reached another final.
 In July, he was able to defend his participation in Wimbledon, making it through the qualifying draw again, and losing to Adrian Mannarino in four sets in the first round.
 In September, Garín reached his third final of the year.

 As the Latin American swing of Challenger tournaments started in October, Garín won the Challenger of Campinas.
-Next week, he lifted the title at the Challenger of Santo Domingo.
-After a week of rest, Garín won another challenger, Lima, for the second time of his career.
-With this last tournament, Garín entered the top 100, at world No. 89.
+The following week, he lifted the title at the Challenger of Santo Domingo.
+After a week of rest, Garín won another Challenger, Lima, for the second time of his career.
+With this last tournament, Garín entered the top 100, at world No. 89 on 29 October 2018.
 Garín ended his year with fifteen consecutive victories and three back-to-back titles at Challenger level.
+He finished the season ranked No. 85 in the singles rankings.

+Davis Cup

 In April, he played for Chile in 2018 Davis Cup Americas Zone Group I and lost two singles match against Argentina.
 Chile lost the series 3–2.
 However, 2018 was the seventh consecutive year for Garín representing his country at the Davis Cup, an impressive achievement considering he was only 21 years old at the time.